5 ways our AI lesson assistant can help you encourage metacognition

 alt

-3. It always ends with a metacognitive lesson tail
+3. Maia ends with a metacognitive lesson tail

 This is one thing the Ontario school system in Canada is doing now—they are integrating metacognitive questions and sections at the end of every lesson plan.
-They are doing so manually, but with the lesson generator it is done for you automatically.
-Each digital lesson created with AI assistance ends with 3 open-ended questions to help students think about their learning: ‘write down 3 things you learnt in this lesson’, ‘write down 2 things you want to know more about’, and ‘ask 1 question about something you haven’t quite understood yet.’
-For more information on the lesson generator 👇
+They are doing so manually, but with Maia it is done for you automatically.
+Each digital lesson created with AI assistance ends with three open questions to help students think about their learning: ‘write down 3 things you learnt in this lesson’, ‘write down 2 things you want to know more about’, and ‘ask 1 question about something you haven’t quite understood yet.’

 alt

-4. For each slide you can check for student understanding
+4. For each slide you can assess student understanding

-You could use our ‘Ask AI’ feature to create 1 to 5 quizzes on any part/slide of your digital lesson.
-It takes 1 click and 1 minute of your time to do so, and it gives you the opportunity to briefly assess your students’ understanding of an informative slide.
+You could use our ‘Ask Maia’ feature to create one to five quizzes on any part/slide of your digital lesson.
+It takes one click and two minutes of your time to do so, and it gives you the opportunity to briefly assess students’ understanding.
 You could prepare a cluster of quizzes at regular intervals to check what your students don’t understand, while engaging them in a playful way.
-It might give you an instant snapshot of what your class is struggling with: very precious information.
+It might give you an instant snapshot of what your class is struggling with–very precious information.

 alt